HAHAHA44/ScreenshotMonitoring/README.md

-fix time screen capture and send to server
+fixed time screen capture and send to server

 Run the clinet
 ```